alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 ### What Are Neural Networks?

-Here is the common description.

-We can model a neuron in the brain as a unit that activates depending on what input it receives.
-Neural nets connect several of these artificial neurons into a block of compute that can be learned from data.
+In neuroscience, we model a neuron in the brain as a unit that computes some value from its input.
+If the value passes a certain threshold, the neuron "activates".
+That activation (or lack of activation) is fed as input to later neurons in the brain.
+Neural nets are a implementation of this idea in code.
+They chain several artificial neurons into layers of computation.
+Given examples of true data, we can train the neurons to fire or not fire apporpriately.

 PICTURE of perceptron and neural net

+This is the way many, many people introduce neural nets, and I hate it.

-Neural nets are definitely biologically inspired.
-But I think the narrative of neural nets as artificial brains is too big in popular science.
+Yes, neural nets are biologically inspired.
+Yes, neuroscience matters to deep learning.
+I hate it not because it's incorrect, but because the narrative of neural nets as artificial brains is a huge popular science meme that breeds misconceptions about the field.
 Anthropomorphizing neural nets and explaining what they aim to be is much easier than explaining what they actually are.

+I prefer a bottom-up explanation that starts from the math level.
+Unfortunately, it's not as accessible, but it has fewer dreams of grandeur.

-> Neural nets are a particularly useful differentiable family of functions.
+> Neural nets are a differentiable family of functions.
-> They apply multiple layers of computation, each of which applies a linear
+> Each layer has a weight matrix $$W$$ and bias parameters $$b$$.
+These layers
-> function, then a nonlinear activation.
+> alternate between applying a linear function and applying a nonlinear

-I heavily, heavily prefer this viewpoint.
-But I'm a math person, not a neuroscience person, so my bias should be obvious.
+> activation function.

+$$
+    \ell_1(x) = \sigma(W_1x + b_1)
+$$

+$$
+    \ell_2(x) = \sigma(W_2\ell_1(x) + b_2)
+$$

+$$
+    f(x) = \ell_3(x) = \sigma(W_2\ell_2(x) + b_3)
+$$

-(For emphasis: describing neural nets as artifical brains isn't *wrong*, but it heavily underplays how crude the approximation is.
-Not even the neuroscience researchers in deep learning would claim neural nets replicate the brain.
+(For emphasis: describing neural nets as artifical brains isn't *wrong*, but the approximation between neural nets and brains is very very crude.
+Even the neuroscience researchers in deep learning admit this is true.
 In fact, that's why they're interested in the field;
-they want to push in that direction.)
+they want to push neural nets closer to their real world inspiration.)

 # What Makes Neural Nets Special?

+Why are neural nets in particular growing so fast?
+What differentiates them from other approaches?

-## The Theoretical View
+## A Theoretical View

-Neural nets are differentiable universal function approximators.

 A family of functions $$F$$ is a universal approximator if for any continuous function